viclevstudios/viclevstudios/README.md

   A React Native project for learning about mobile development, APIs, and modern app architecture

 * **Desktop Productivity Tools**
-  A collection of small desktop applications that simplify everyday tasks and provide alternative to using online tools like a PDF Editor
+  A collection of desktop applications that simplify everyday tasks and provide offline alternatives to common online tools.

 * **Minecraft Progression Mod**
   A Minecraft Mod as a fun side project that improves and expands Minecraft's progression system